New MacBooks get new brains with their first Apple-designed processors

 Better battery life

 This is the biggest news from the new lineup.
-The MacBook Air battery has made a leap from 11 hours to 15 hours, measured though surfing the Web over WiFi.
+The MacBook Air battery has made a leap from 11 hours to 15 hours, measured though surfing the Web over Wi-Fi.
 The 13-inch MacBook Pro went from 10 hours to 17 hours.

 While this is clearly good news, there’s one tiny disclaimer.
 These measures are based on surfing the Web with Apple’s Safari browser, which is one of the apps that’s been updated for the M1 processor.
 Apple didn’t offer battery test comparisons for any other apps.